TreNch98/Anujprojects/README.md

 # Anujprojects
-In this project i had analysis the data from the Car dekho..
+In this project, i had analysis the data from the Car dekho..